BTernaryTau/bternarytau.github.io/miscellaneous/voting-theory/unified-levels-of-support.md

 ### Applications

 Unified levels of support is intended to function as an interface for any voting criteria that depend on comparing levels of support across candidates and/or across ballots.
-Since it is new, no criteria that make use of it exist yet.
+An example of a criterion that uses it for comparisons across ballots is the [sequential cancellation criterion](/miscellaneous/voting-theory/sequential-cancellation-criterion).

 ### Limitations